-- 1. Monitor core temperature, respiratory rate (RR), SpO2, heart rate (HR), colour (mucous membranes, feet, ears, nose, tail), and pedal withdrawal reflex every 3-5 minutes and record these parameters on an anesthetic monitoring sheet (see Appendix 2). - a.
+- 1. Observe core temperature, respiratory rate (RR), SpO2, heart rate (HR), and colour (mucous membranes, feet, ears, nose, tail) every 3-5 minutes and record these parameters on an anesthetic monitoring sheet every 10 minutes (see Appendix 2). - a.
+Check pedal withdrawal reflex if these parameters suggest a change in depth - b.
 For RR, the number of breaths is counted over 15 sec and then multiplied by 4 - 2.
 Continue to adjust the vaporizer in 0.25-0.5 % increments based on monitoring parameters - a.
-A higher % may be required at the beginning of surgery before analysis has peaked in the bloodstream and during highly stimulating activities such as the initial incision(s) and changing animal positioning (e.g., from sternal to lateral). - b.
+A higher % may be required at the beginning of surgery before analysesia has peaked in the bloodstream and during highly stimulating activities such as the initial incision(s) and changing animal positioning (e.g., from sternal to lateral). - b.
 The use of pre-operative opioids generally decreases respiration rate and the % of isoflurane required to maintain anesthesia